Student Project Manager, Assessment & Planning

 - Manage organization of documents and records.

-- Conduct literature searches and write annotated bibliographies.
+- Conduct literature search and write executive summaries to succinctly present findings.

 - Rewrite, edit, and/or summarize documents, policies, handbooks, and assessment reports written by other staff.

-- Conduct qualitative analyses of data gathered in R&HS or RSSP assessment projects.
+- Conduct qualitative analyses of data gathered in RSSP assessment projects.
 Generate reports and summaries based on those analyses.

 - Coordinate small projects that support the organizational priorities and objectives.

-- Provide support for projects as assigned by the Assessment and Operations unit.
+- Provide support for projects as assigned by the Planning and Analysis unit.

-- Effectively communicate with other staff in the department on behalf of the Assessment & Operations Staff.
+- Communicate with other staff in the department on behalf of the Planning and Analysis staff

 - Maintain positive working relationships with other Residential and Student Services Programs staff.